Hardwired (Metallica song): Commercial performance

 In the United States, "Hardwired" reached number 1 on the Billboard Mainstream Rock chart, number 9 on Hot Rock & Alternative Songs, and number 13 on Rock Airplay.
 It also appeared at number 19 on the Bubbling Under Hot 100 chart, and number 39 on the Digital Song Sales chart.
 On the year-end charts for Hot Rock & Alternative Songs, "Hardwired" appeared at number 65.
 In the United Kingdom, the song appeared at number 3 on the Rock & Metal chart and number 186 on the country's standard singles chart.

 Elsewhere, "Hardwired" reached number 17 on both Canada Rock and Finland Download, and number 34 on the Mexico Ingles Airplay chart.
 It also reached number 70 in Australia, number 72 in Sweden, number 87 in Slovakia, and number 99 in the Czech Republic.
 "Hardwired" has been certified gold by the Australian Recording Industry Association, Pro-Música Brasil, and the Recording Industry Association of America.

 Personnel

-Credits taken from the digital liner notes.
+Personnel taken from Hardwired... to Self-Destruct liner notes.